 Commercial gathering of huckleberries and commercial harvesting of mushrooms is NOT permitted on the Idaho Panhandle National Forests.

-The Idaho Panhandle National Forests is requiring mushroom harvesting permits in order to appropriately manage mushroom harvesting activites, monitor use, and protect resources.
+The Idaho Panhandle National Forests is requiring mushroom harvesting permits in order to appropriately manage mushroom harvesting activities, monitor use, and protect resources.
 Mushrooms may be harvested anywhere in your National Forest unless otherwise restricted.
 Each Ranger District will have specific information on any area closures or restrictions.
 Permits will be available at Forest Service offices.
 The type of permit you need depends on how many mushrooms you intend to harvest:

 - Harvest less than one gallon a day and no more than five gallons per season

-||Harvest more than one gallon a day and up to 20 gallons or 50 pounds per season
+- Harvest up to 5 gallons a day and up to 20 gallons per season

 Commercial use is not authorized.
 Reselling of harvested mushrooms is prohibited.
 In order to distinguish personal or incidental use from commercial collecting, all mushrooms must be sliced in half length-wise from stem to cap before leaving the harvest area.
 Each person over the age of 12 are required to obtain a free use permit if they are gathering more than the “incidental” amounts.
 Minors (12 and under) may assist in the collection of mushrooms, but must be accompanied by a parent, guardian, or sponsoring adult and have their permit in possession.

 Mushroom Hunter Helper